snakemake/snakemake/docs/executor_tutorial/google_lifesciences.rst

         "bwa mem {params.idx} {input.fastq} | samtools view -Sb - > {output}"

-And then you'll need to remove the plots, mapped_reads, and calls folders so the step will run again.
-Then, run the job again:
+And then for the same command to run everything again, you would need to remove the plots, mapped_reads, and calls folders.
+Instead, we can make this request more easily by adding the argument `--forceall`:

 .. code:: console

-    snakemake --google-lifesciences --default-remote-prefix snakemake-testing-data --use-conda --google-lifesciences-region us-west1 --container-image snakemake/snakemake:v5.10.0
+    snakemake --google-lifesciences --default-remote-prefix snakemake-testing-data --use-conda --google-lifesciences-region us-west1 --forceall

 Everything will start out okay as it did before, and it will pause on the first step when it's deploying the first container image.
 The last part of the